saimachi/RaspberryPiComputerVision/README.md

 Post 2: Drawing Shapes and Text on Images: Article Completed, Released 8/8/2019 \
 Post 3: Image Encoding and manipulating ROIs: Released 8/9/2019 or 8/10/2019 \
 Post 4: More Image Operations: Released 8/10/2019 or 8/11/2019

+Sorry everyone, a little bit behind!
+All articles will be released this week!